ant-media/ant-media-documentation/docs/get-started/introduction.md

 ## Ant Media Community discussion

 There is a user community available.
-You can ask or answer questions by joining the community on [https://community.antmedia.io/](https://community.antmedia.io/?forumId=4)
+You can ask or answer questions by joining the community at [community.antmedia.io](https://community.antmedia.io/)

-You can also ask your questions at StackOverflow with the [ant-media-server] tag.
+You can also ask your questions at StackOverflow with the tag ```[ant-media-server]```.

 ## Contact